Calilife/aws_portafolio/README.md

 # Sebastian Vesga's Professional Portfolio
-This is my Professional Portafolio.
+This is my Professional Portfolio.
 It uses AWS technology and ReactJS.

 <p>
 <strong>##Technologies Used</strong>